andySigler/NodeJS_Yun_Example/README.md

 ##Install

+###Arduino

+For this example, I used an RGB led plugged into digital pins 3-6.
+Ground in pin 4, red is pin 3, green is pin 5, and blue is pin 6.

+Upload the code rgb_arduino sketch to the board.
+If using the Yun, be sure to use Serial1 instead of Serial.

 ###NodeJS

 Inside app.js, be sure serialport is using the corrent port name to connect to.
 These can be different depending on the computer, but the Yun always uses port "/dev/ttyATH0".